software-mansion/protostar/README.md

 - repository ssh url
 - github repository name \
 as long as it points to the same repository as one of already installed packages. \
-You can use `--name` argument to install package using custom name and later reference it using this custom name.

 ---
 ```shell